 During 1978 all the old water-damaged plaster was removed and the house completely insulated.
 A new heating system, plumbing and electrical wiring were installed.
 The interior of the house was then completely replastered including the reconstruction of the original cornices according to patterns made by John Stevens.
 The plaster work was completed by Mario Savocchi and the cornices reconstructed by Dominick Morana.
 All interior trim, doors and windows were repaired as required.
 The principal and belvedere stair-rail components were assembled so they could be restored.
 Missing components were made by Bruno Nowak and the stair-rails were re-installed by Edward Soukup and Steve Tlockowski.
 A small powder room and coat closet were constructed at the west end of the principal hallway.
 The doors for these had been discarded from Locust Knoll (Mayknoll) and were donated by Mrs. William Casey for this purpose.
 The door for the kitchen to the hall also came from Locust Knoll.
 These were slightly earlier than the Wilkey House (1855) and were in poor condition, but entirely appropriate for use in this restoration.
 The four-panel, ogee moulded interior closet doors in the passageway between the south-west and south-east second storey chambers were made ca. 1890 and were removed from the James and William Smith house during restoration.
 In addition, the demolished closet for the third floor northeast chamber, was reconstructed using its original door and doorway.
 An interior extension of this closet, which floor and ceiling scars indicates originally stood on this site, was reconstructed to serve as a bath.
 Its four-panel ogee moulded door comes from the Landmark Society's stockpile.
 Apart from these very few modifications to the original floor plan, the Wilkey House stands today almost precisely as it did the day it was first built.
-An interior paint analysis was completed by Frank Welch and interior painting, in the original colors, was started in January 1979 by Guilio Parente and is being continued on the ground floor by Edmond M. Ilg who, also, is re-doing the artificial graining.
-The west terrace was designed by Gregory Walsh.
-A Victorian landscape plan has been prepared by Bruce Kelly.
+An interior paint analysis was completed by Frank Welch and interior painting, in the original colors, was started in January 1979 by Guilio Parente.
+The center hall trim, as originally, will be artificially grained.
+This work will be done by Anthony Greengrow.
+A Victorian landscape plan is being prepared by Bruce Kelly.